etienne-projects/kanji-modoro/README.md

 - [ ] The header turtle message box "Take your time, do it right."
 "Slow and steady wins the race." on hover, but have move across the top back and forth slowly, continuously
 - [ ] Add animation to last Asterisk after turtle jump animation
 - [ ] Flag/report a card for incorrect information
+- [ ] Add settings so users can choose what information they want the cards to show
 - [ ] Refactor to use cleaner code